wisq/wisq.github.io/_drafts/mblade1.md

 ---

 <span class="note">
 If you're wondering what happened to my [Space Kadet][space-kadet] series, it's on indefinite hold due to technical issues — I've hit the 4GB memory limit and need to wait for a stable Windows 64-bit Kerbal build.
 In the mean time, I've been playing other things …
 </span>

 If you're not familiar with the Mount & Blade series, it's a sort of medieval mercenary/lord simulator set in a fictional world that takes many inspirations from our own.
 You play as an individual within this world, with the ability to recruit soldiers, trade as a merchant, rule as a lord under a king, or even become king of your own nation.

 Play occurs mainly in an overland map, where you roam with your party.
-Here, you can visit towns, make friends or enemies, and handle the money-making, political, and personal aspects.
+Here, you can visit towns, dodge or harass bandits, make friends or enemies, and handle the money-making, political, and personal aspects.

 Combat occurs when your party meets another and one or both choose to fight, when you siege or defend a town or castle, or in other events such as tournaments or bandit ambushes.
-It's a real-time first- or third-person affair focusing on strikes and blocks and archery, with the ability to issue tactical orders to your troops.
+It's a realtime first- or third-person affair focusing on strikes and blocks and archery, with the ability to issue tactical orders to your troops.

-There are (as of [M&B: Warband][warband]) six different factions warring for the continent of Calradia, each loosely based on one or more real-world medieval-era cultures:
+As of [Mount & Blade: Warband][warband], there are six different factions warring for the continent of Calradia, each loosely based on one or more real-world medieval-era cultures:

 * the Khergit Khanate, steppe horse riders based mostly on the Mongols but with some Japanese influences
 * the Rhodoks, a pike- and crossbow-wielding defensive southerly kingdom based on the various Scandinavian alpine cultures